Kuranda

 Kuranda features high concentrations of group households, with a fairly typical median household size

-Family households comprise 66.8% of all households, including 23.0% couples with children, 30.8% couples without children, and 11.3% single parent families.
+Family households constitute 66.8% of all households, including 23.0% couples with children, 30.8% couples without children, and 11.3% single parent families.
 Non-family households account for the remaining 33.2%, with lone person households at 29.2% and group households comprising 4.2%.
-The median household size is 2.5 people, aligning with the average in the Rest of Qld.
+The median household size is 2.5 people, which aligns with the Regional Queensland average.

 Frequently Asked Questions - Households